worooffeh/Ride-Hailing_Analytics_and_Customer_Churn_Prediction/README.md

-# RideWise — Ride-hailing Analytics & Customer Churn Prediction
+# RideWise — Ride-hailing Analytics & User Churn Prediction

 An end-to-end machine-learning project that turns five raw operational tables from a synthetic ride-hailing platform (Nairobi · Lagos · Cairo) into a working